 If you'd rather be up high … say like on a rooftop, that's an option too.
-You could pop the question on the roof of San Sebastian Winery with historic downtown as the backdrop or you could go to River & Fort because it has two rooftop patios with a bar area that has expansive views of the Castillo de San Marcos and the bayfront.
+You could pop the question on San Sebastian Winery's roof with historic downtown as the backdrop or you could go to River & Fort because it has two rooftop patios with a bar area that has expansive views of the Castillo de San Marcos and the bayfront.

 I planned both of my weddings.
 Before you start thinking I'm the bee's knees, I should tell you that the first time I eloped and the second time my invite list was only two dozen people.
 So basically, I kept things (very) small so I could DIY.
 You won't do this of course.
-You are going to have a beautiful celebration for all the world to see because you chose your future spouse wisely.
+You are going to have a beautiful celebration for all the world to see.

 The bride and groom share a kiss - surrounded by sparkles - after their Treasury on the Plaza wedding.